wingedrasengan927/model-detections-to-PASCAL-VOC/README.md

 ## How to use

-After setup, put the image you want to use into the '''input_images''' folder
+After setup, put the image you want to use into the
 '''
+input_images
 '''